 - Greasy foods don’t cause acne.
 However, if greasy, fried foods dominate your diet, you’re probably not getting enough fresh fruits and vegetables, and lean protein that helps decrease acne.

 - Dirty skin doesn’t cause acne.
-Skin is delicate and scrubbing too hard with harsh soaps or chemicals irritates skin and can worsen acne.
+Skin is delicate and scrubbing too hard with harsh soaps or chemicals irritates the skin and can worsen acne.
 However, if dirty means you’re not regularly washing away the excess oil and dead skin cells that clog pores, then your poor hygiene may be contributing to acne.

-- Make-up and cosmetics don’t make acne worse, unless you don’t remove it every night.
+- Make-up and cosmetics don’t make acne worse unless you don’t remove it every night.
 Consider using oil-free makeup that won’t clog pores, called non-comedogenic.